Gallery style walls in your home

 The key to selecting the right pieces is incorporate art and objects you absolutely love!
 A gallery wall is the perfect opportunity to show off special and meaningful pieces to your family and share them with your guests.
 Whether it’s art you’ve collected over the years or gorgeous family photos, you want to line your walls with things that bring you joy.
 Allow your art to share your story!

-In this bright and colorful nursery we designed for Houston color enthusiast Carrie Colbert, we created a gallery wall around a small watercolor painting from a personal family friend of Carrie’s and a fabulous Gray Malin elephant photograph, all tied together with gold brushed frames from Frame Bridge.
+In first image below, we take you to this bright and colorful nursery we designed for Houston color enthusiast Carrie Colbert, we created a gallery wall around a small watercolor painting from a personal family friend of Carrie’s and a fabulous Gray Malin elephant photograph, all tied together with gold brushed frames from Frame Bridge.
 Each of the pieces on the wall tell a special story for her and her little girl.
 It’s such a sweet part of the nursery!

 Decide on the layout